How to Write a Resume That Lands Interviews

 Use the STAR Method

-• Situation: What challenge did you face?
+• Situation: What challenge or scenario did you face?

-• Task: What was your responsibility?
+• Task: What was your responsibility in that context?

-• Action: What steps did you take?
+• Action: What steps did you take to address the situation?

-• Result: What outcome did you achieve?
+• Result: What was the outcome of your actions?

 Step 5: Use Strong Action Verbs